-A Visitor Management System is designed to streamline your front desk procedures by digitizing the sign-in process for visitors, contractors, delivery and staff.
-But what does this mean in a practical sense and how can this solution improve the day to day challenges of reception?
+A Visitor Management System will help to streamline your front desk procedures for your receptionist.
+This will digitalise the sign-in process for visitors, contractors, delivery and staff.
+But what does this mean in a practical sense?
+And how can this solution improve the day to day challenges of reception?

-- It assists with first impressions – the seamless self sign-in removes the pressure from your already busy Receptionist – allowing them to actually be 100%, 100% of the time
+- It assists with first impressions.
+The seamless self sign-in removes the pressure from your already busy Receptionist.
+This will allow them to give that great first impression

-- The easy, simple check-in for visitors automatically alerts the host of their guests’ arrival, saving the Receptionist time notifying the host, allowing them to cater with refreshments while the host arrives
+- The easy, simple check-in for visitors automatically alerts the host of their guests’ arrival.
+This saves the Receptionist time notifying the host, and allows them to cater with refreshments while the host arrives

 - Deliveries have never been easier.
-A delivery person can check-in with their parcel and notify the recipient – automatically sending an alert that their package has arrived
+A delivery person can check-in with their parcel and notify the recipient.
+This automatically sends an alert that their package has arrived

 - The system can provide assistance in an Emergency Evacuation.
-Run a roll call, see who’s checked in and who needs to be accounted for in the evacuation process
+Run a roll call, see who’s checked in and who needs checking in the evacuation process

 - And finally, minimise the paperwork that scatters the office by hosting everything on the cloud.

-A Visitor Management System is not designed to replace a receptionist.
-It’s designed to take the load of the day-to-day manual tasks so your receptionist can concentrate on everything else.
+A Visitor Management System will not replace a receptionist.
+It will take the load off the day-to-day manual tasks so your receptionist can concentrate on everything else.

 Working with an online, automated solution has never been more important than is it today.
 If you would like to explore further how dita Visitor can work for your business, book a live demo today.